AlexPazCodesUCSD/CSE151AGroupProject/WrittenReport.md

 ### Ivan Binet Sanchez
 In Milestone 1, I submitted the dataset that we ended up basing our project around for the group to decide on.
 During milestone 2 I just attended the discussion and reviewed the code, as the part I was assigned to was spread to different members and they finished it.
 In milestone 3 I looked at the mse of our first model and made the fitting graph as well as the updated conclusion(for regrade and final submission).
 On Milestone 4 I worked on the Conclusion and Introduction parts of the WrittenReport.

+### Boyang Yu
+In Milestone 1, I contributed towards meetings and discussion for dataset selection, and I reviewed the abstract for our project.
+During Milestone 2, I attended the discussion and review the code.
+I was assigned to do part 5, which is to summarize what we have done for Milestone 2 as a group, especially what we have done for preprocessing the data.
+In Milestone 3, I was assigned to do part 5 and 6, which I summarize what we have done for the Milestone 3, explaining why we choose our Model 1 and analyzing and interpreting the result we got for Model 1.
+On Milestone 4, I upload all the figures we have made for each steps and for result getting from our model.
+I have also make figures for results getting from Model 2.